5 Food Habits That Can Ruin Your Face

 Some researchers say there may also some foods that can make acne worse.

 There’s whole list of foods you should avoid to take care of your skin.
 Remember to try to avoid them to get healthy, beautiful skin.

 Let’s take a look at some of them.

 1. Too much sugar

-This shows up as a greyish, white skin tone.
-You will also see a thinning of your skin, painful pimples, looseness under your eyes, and wrinkles on your forehead.
+Excess sugar may cause a thinning of your skin, painful pimples, looseness under your eyes, and wrinkles on your forehead.

-At the same time, sugar reduces the elasticity of your skin.
+Sugar reduces the elasticity of your skin.
 This symptom is mostly the result of an excess of foods made with processed sugars.

 2. Too much gluten

 There are times when your body is trying to tell you something.
 It could be doing this if you always eat products that have a lot of gluten and you have skin problems.